-Late Thursday, just hours after the House Ways and Means Committee sent the House tax bill to the floor, the Senate Finance Committee released a detailed summary of its own tax reform legislation.
+Late Thursday, just hours after the House Ways and Means Committee sent the House tax bill to the floor, the Senate Finance Committee released a detailed summary of its tax reform legislation.

 Unlike the House bill, the Senate maintains Private Activity Bonds and the New Market Tax Credit.
 It also retains the Historic Preservation Tax Credit, but it cuts the percentage of qualified expenses in half, down to 10 percent from 20 percent.

-Both the House and the Senate bill retain the Low-Income Housing Tax Credit.
+Both the House and the Senate bills retain the Low-Income Housing Tax Credit.
 The Senate bill also takes a different approach to housing and local taxes by maintaining the mortgage interest deduction and fully eliminating the deduction for state and local taxes.

 Private Activity Bonds (PABs)

 The Senate bill preserves Private Activity Bonds, which are critical to community investments in community development and are a required component of the 4 percent Low-Income Housing Tax Credit.